jgscott/STA380/exercises/exercises01.md

 # STA 380, Part 2: Exercises 1

 Turn these in by the start of class on Monday, August 8th.
-Prepare your reports using RMarkdown so that they are fully reproducible, carefully integrating visual and quantitative evidence with prose.
-You should submit your work by sending me a link to a GitHub page where the final report has been stored -- preferably in Markdown format but PDF is OK too, especially if you want to include mathematical expressions in the manner [described here](http://rmarkdown.rstudio.com/authoring_basics.html), since GitHub doesn't do math very well.
+Prepare your reports using RMarkdown so that they are fully reproducible, carefully integrating visual and numerical evidence with prose.
+You may work solo, or in groups of 4 or fewer people.
+If you're working in a group, please turn in a single submission with all of your names attached.

+To submit, please e-mail a link to <statdropbox@gmail.com> with the subject line "STA 380 Homework 1: name here."
+(Obviously use your own name in the subject, or the names of all your group members if applicable.)
+This link should be to a GitHub page where the final report has been stored -- preferably in Markdown format but PDF is OK too, especially if you want to include mathematical expressions in the manner [described here](http://rmarkdown.rstudio.com/authoring_basics.html), since GitHub doesn't do math very well.
 Also include a link to the raw .Rmd file that can be used to reproduce your report from scratch.

-Please e-mail a link to "STA 380 Homework 1: Lastname, Firstname" so that I can sort my inbox easily.
-(Obviously use your own first and last names in the subject.)
+To include math in your report, you can use Markdown's [math syntax](https://github.com/cben/mathdown/wiki/math-in-markdown).
+Alternatively, you can just handwrite the math, snap a photo, and include the image in the final report.
+This is a simple, low-overhead option.

+Note: LaTeX is an acceptable alternative to Markdown.
+If you wish to typeset your reports in Latex, either use Sweave, or send a link to an R file that replicates every analysis you include in your report (including the figures).

 Note: I want your report to be fully reproducible.
 Of course, it would seem that, by its very nature, one thing that cannot be reproduced exactly is a Monte Carlo simulation.
 But in fact you _can_ reproduce such a simulation, if you specify a "seed" to the underlying random number generator.
 Thus these two sets of 10 normal random numbers are different (try copying and pasting to an R console):
 ```